zuozhenggh/learning-library/oic-integration-library/experiential/erpcloud-business-event/setup/setup.md

 In this lab, you will:
 - Obtain Database Connection details
 - Create Database Table using a SQL script
-- Set up prerequisites to create an Oracle ERP Cloud Adapter connection

 ### Prerequisites
 * Completion of the **Provision an Oracle Autonomous Database** section in the **Contents** menu on the left
-* Access to an Oracle ERP Cloud user account with privileges to assign specific roles to an integration user.

 ## Task 1: Obtain Database Connection details